Jaffer74/AI-Driven-Chatbot-for-Enhanced-Restaurant-Ordering/README.md

 ---
 ## Documentation
-For detailed methodology, results, and analysis, see the [IEEE Report]("Seamless Service Evolution Enhancing Customer Satisfaction Using AWS-Driven AI Chatbots for Restaurant Ordering (1).pdf").
+For detailed methodology, results, and analysis, see the [IEEE Report](Seamless Service Evolution Enhancing Customer Satisfaction Using AWS-Driven AI Chatbots for Restaurant Ordering (1).pdf)

 ## Contributing